Can You Go to Jail for False Accusations in Indiana?

 Knowingly making a false accusation about another individual not only exudes poor judgement, but it is against the law.
 Now, that doesn’t mean that you’ll automatically be convicted, but if law enforcement has reason to believe that you made a false police report, you can certainly be arrested and face significant penalties.

-Continue reading to learn more about the possible consequences of making a false accusation as well as the defensive strategies we can use to defend your case if you happen to be charged with this crime.
+Continue reading to learn more about the possible consequences of making a false accusation as well as the defensive strategies we can use to defend your criminal case in Terre Haute if you happen to be charged with this crime.

 Penalties for Unsubstantiated False Reporting